DeemoTong/KOI-729-YogaWebsite/readme.txt

 If you have further assistance for theme setup:

-Kriya | Yoga WordPress Themes
+Capstone Project for ICT-729 : Yoga with Meshes

 1. Help Documentation